parttimehacker/diyha-oled/README.md

 ```

 ## Usage
 You need to decide whether you want to manually run the application or have it started as part of the boot process.
 I recommend making a **Raspbian OS systemd service**, so the application starts when rebooted or controled by **systemctl** commands.
 The **systemd_script.sh** creates a admin directory in **/usr/local directory**.
 The application files are then copied to this new directory.
-The application will also require a log file in **/var/log directory** called admin.log
+The application will also require a log file in **/var/log directory** named oled.log.
 ### Manual or Command Prompt
 To manually run the application enter the following command (sudo may be required on your system)
 ```